21reed/AUC-sim/DOCS.md

 *AUC-sim* is a browser-based numerical solver for the 1D radial Lamm equation, tuned for **density-gradient ultracentrifugation (DGU)** and **analytical ultracentrifugation (AUC)** of **polydisperse nanoparticle samples**.

 It started life as a side project to sanity-check Si nanocrystal DGU experiments (Hobbie-style gradients) and grew into a general “what happens if I spin this?” tool.
-It is meant for **planning runs and building intuition**, not for publication-grade Lamm fitting.
+It is meant for planning runs, building intuition, and to know when a spin should be finished, not for publication-grade Lamm fitting.

 Under the hood it uses:

 - a finite-volume discretization of the radial Lamm equation
 - many hydrodynamic size bins at once
 - explicit time stepping with advection plus diffusion
-- a core–shell nanoparticle model sitting in a user-defined density and viscosity gradient
+- a core-shell nanoparticle model sitting in a user-defined density and viscosity gradient

 Everything runs in the browser in TypeScript; no server, no install, just a webapp.